awsdocs/amazon-s3-developer-guide/doc_source/VirtualHosting.md

 ```

 **Example CNAME Method**
 To use this method, you must configure your DNS name as a CNAME alias for `bucketname.s3.us-east-1.amazonaws.com`\.
 For more information, see [Customizing Amazon S3 URLs with CNAMEs](#VirtualHostingCustomURLs)\.
-This example uses the follolwing:
+This example uses the following:
 + Bucket Name ‐ `johnsmith.net`
 + Key Name ‐ `homepage.html`
 The URL is as follows: